GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experiments

 \subsection{Low label rate, random data split, transductive setting}

-Results for experiments under the random low label rate data split (\texttt{RL}) are provided in Table~\ref{tab:results-RL}.
+The results for experiments under the random low label rate data split (\texttt{RL}) are provided in Table~\ref{tab:results-RL}.

-First, the results demonstrate that the graph structure in our datasets is very beneficial for the considered tasks as all GNNs always significantly outperform ResMLP and \texttt{NFA}-augmented models always significantly outperform their counterparts without \texttt{NFA}.
-Providing graph-agnostic models with graph information through \texttt{NFA} significantly improves their performance and even allows LightGBM-\texttt{NFA} to achieve the best results on four datasets including three regression ones.
-At the same time, GNNs outperform ResMLP-\texttt{NFA} on these datasets, which suggests that the success of LightGBM-\texttt{NFA} is due to GBDTs being better at handling numerical features and regression targets~\citep{gorishniy2021revisiting, gorishniy2022embeddings, zhang2023improving}.
+First, we can see that the graph structure in our datasets is very beneficial for the considered tasks as all GNNs always significantly outperform ResMLP and NFA-augmented models always significantly outperform their counterparts without NFA.
+Providing graph-agnostic models with graph information through NFA significantly improves their performance and even allows LightGBM-NFA to achieve the best results on four datasets including three regression ones.
+At the same time, GNNs outperform ResMLP-NFA on these datasets, which suggests that the success of LightGBM-NFA is due to GBDTs being better at handling numerical features and regression targets~\citep{gorishniy2021revisiting, gorishniy2022embeddings, zhang2023improving}.
 This highlights that GBDTs with augmented features are strong baselines in realistic industrial settings.
 Still, GNNs manage to outperform them on most datasets, showing their effectiveness for industrial applications.

 Further, we can see that while there is no single best model among GNNs, attention-based GNNs (GAT and GT) outperform classic GNNs (GCN and GraphSAGE) on most datasets, showing the importance of being able to assign weights to messages from graph neighbors depending on their content in realistic industrial datasets.